 A proposed program of study (that is consistent with the curriculum design outlined in section 4 above) will be submitted to the Director of INAS during the student's first semester in the program (using a form to be developed).
+The Steering Committee will vote to accept, accept with modifications, or reject the student's proposed program of study.
+Required changes to a student's program of study may be appealed to the Steering Committee.
 An approved program of study will require the signature of the student and the Director of INAS.